The first and only time the schooner Sultana came to Havre de Grace, the visit hit a snag.

 He also passed around colorful cards, each detailing the life of a single sailor.
 These "muster cards" are used to teach about life aboard the ship.

 In four years, 101 men sailed aboard the Sultana - meaning the turnover rate was high.
-Because the boat was small and could sail in water as shallow as 8 feet, it was used to patrol the Chesapeake for the Royal Navy in 1770 and 1771, searching other boats for supplies that were being shipped illegally to avoid paying the British tax.
+Since the boat was small and could sail in water as shallow as 8 feet, it was used to patrol the Chesapeake for the Royal Navy in 1770 and 1771, searching other boats for supplies that were being shipped illegally to avoid paying the British tax.
 After 400 searches, it "seized exactly one ship," Cerino said.

 The Sultana is a reproduction, not a replica, meaning concessions have been made for modern life, including the addition of a diesel engine and some plumbing, Cerino said.